lbelzile/math80667a/docs/11-causal-inference.md

 <p class="caption">(\#fig:fig-sobelsimu)Null distribution of Sobel's statistic against approximate asymptotic normal distribution with 20 observations $\alpha=0$, $\gamma=0.1$ and normal random errors.</p>
 </div>

-If we knew exactly the model that generated $X$, $M$, $Y$ and the relations between them, we could simulate multiple datasets like in Figure \@ref(fig:sobelsimu) with $n=20$ observations and compare the test statistic we obtained with the simulation-based null distribution with $\alpha\gamma=0$.
+If we knew exactly the model that generated $X$, $M$, $Y$ and the relations between them, we could simulate multiple datasets like in Figure \@ref(fig:fig-sobelsimu) with $n=20$ observations and compare the test statistic we obtained with the simulation-based null distribution with $\alpha\gamma=0$.
 In practice we do not know the model that generated the data and furthermore we have a single dataset at hand.
 An alternative is the bootstrap, a form of simulation-based inference.
 The latter is conceptually easy to understand: we generate new datasets by resampling from the ones observed (as if it was the population).
 Since we want the sample size to be identical and our objective is to get heterogeneity, we sample with replacement: from one bootstrap dataset to the next, we will have multiple copies, or none, of each observation.
-See @Efron:1994 and @Davison.Hinkley:1997 for a more thorough treatment of the bootstrap and alternative sampling schemes for regression models.
+See @Efron.Tibshirani:1993 and @Davison.Hinkley:1997 for a more thorough treatment of the bootstrap and alternative sampling schemes for regression models.
 The nonparametric bootstrap procedure advocated by @Preacher.Hayes:2004 consists in repeating the following $B$ times:

 1) sample $n$ observations **with replacement**, i.e., a tuple ($X_i, M_i, Y_i)$, from the original data .
 2) compute the natural indirect effect $\widehat{\alpha}\cdot\widehat{\gamma}$ on each simulated sample